szabototo89/create-it/docs/article-full.md

 Component factories are coming to help us when we want a quick way to change component implementations, but how they fit into the React.js ecosystem?
 Not surprisingly we can still use React features such as prop/context types or display names, but it requires a little tooling.
 Several options have been provided for users and it needs to be decided which style will be used in the applications.

-### Classical way

-Classical or traditional way is to use prop types in the original form.
-For instance myForm is defined such like this:
+The most straightforward way is to use prop types in the original form.
+For instance `myForm` is defined such like this:

 ```js
 const myForm = ({ Container, Label, DateTimePicker }) => {